Guide

 Why MCP matters for AI search tools specifically

 - Agents are doing the work.
-When a developer asks Cursor "why did our AEO score drop on the pricing page?" the agent needs to call a scan, read history, and compare against citation data.
+When a developer asks Cursor "why did our AI Readiness score drop on the pricing page?" the agent needs to call a scan, read history, and compare against citation data.
 An MCP server is the shortest path; a REST API requires the developer to stop, context-switch, and wire it up.

 - CI gating moves upstream.
-A 2024 Gartner AI Search projection anticipates that traditional search will drop 25% by the end of 2026, which means AEO scores now matter in the same release-gate conversation as Lighthouse and bundle-size budgets.
+A 2024 Gartner AI Search projection anticipates that traditional search will drop 25% by the end of 2026, which means AI Readiness scores now matter in the same release-gate conversation as Lighthouse and bundle-size budgets.
 MCP-invokable scanners let those gates be composed by the agent running the PR review.

 - Content authoring is agentic now.
 A 2025 SE Ranking study of 129,000 domains found ChatGPT cites only 15% of pages it retrieves, with the top 10 domains capturing 46% of all citations in a topic.
-Closing that gap requires iterative editing — exactly the loop where an in-editor agent with MCP access beats a dashboard.
+Closing that gap requires iterative editing, exactly the loop where an in-editor agent with MCP access beats a dashboard.

 - Wrapping a REST API costs real time.
 An MCP adapter for a well-documented vendor API takes a senior engineer roughly half a day.
 Across a portfolio of 10 marketing tools, that is a week of engineering time that a first-party MCP server erases.